The Livermore-Pleasanton Firefighter Foundation (LPFF)

 The LPFF is comprised of members of the Livermore-Pleasanton Firefighters IAFF Local 1974, LPFD Command Staff, as well as LPFD Reserve Firefighters and is our conduit for non-profit work in our community.

-The Livermore-Pleasanton Firefighters Foundation is a non-profit organization created to support injured and fallen firefighters, police, EMS personnel, and their families both locally and across the state, as well as the burn foundation and the community through donations to local, state, and national charities.
-The LPFF is also committed to the future of the fire service with scholarships for individuals who express the will and desire to carry on in the proud tradition of public service.
+The Livermore-Pleasanton Firefighters Foundation is a non-profit organization created to support injured and fallen firefighters, police officers, EMS personnel, and their families both locally and across the state.
+We also support our community through donations to local, state and national charities such as the Taylor Family Foundation, Open Heart Kitchen and the Alisa Ann Ruch Burn Foundation.
+The LPFF is steadfastly committed to the future of the fire service with scholarships for those who express the will and desire to carry on in the proud tradition of public service.

 Our Early Years

 “The Foundation” was born after Fire Captain Scott Walsh suffered a career-ending, traumatic fall while fighting a fire at the Pleasanton Transfer station on May 1, 2006.
 In attempting to provide support to the Walsh family, the complexities of providing for injured first responders and their families became evident.
 Three members of IAFF Local 1974 worked tirelessly to get the Livermore-Pleasanton Firefighters Foundation registered as a 501(c)3 non-profit in order to better provide financially for those in need.
 Those three Local 1974 Members would become the first Board Members of the LPFF.